twanh/note-system/README.md

 For example: `notesystem convert notes html_notes --pandoc-args='--standalone --perserver-tabs'`

 Make sure however to *not* use the following arguments: `-o`, `--from`, `--to`, `--template` (for now), `--mathjax`

+### Pandoc templates
+Pandoc allows you to use custom templates.
+Notesystem uses the `GitHub.html5` template by default (see installation).
+However you can change what template you want to use using the `--pandoc-template` flag.

+For example: `notesystem convert notes html_notes --pandoc-template=my_template.html`

+Make sure that the template you want to use is installed in `~/.pandoc/templates` or wherever your pandoc looks for templates.

 ## Installation
 _Because notesystem still is in development there is no prebuild package available yet._